Unconscious pilot crashes into Gulf of Mexico

 The plane took off from Slidell, Louisiana, en route to Sarasota, Florida, and ended up circling at 20,000 feet (6,000 metres), over Gulf waters, a Federal Aviation Administration spokeswoman said.

-The pilot was Dr. Peter Hertzak, a gynaecologist and cosmetic surgeon in Slidell, according to a spokesman in the mayor's office.
+The pilot was Dr. Peter Hertzak, a gynecologist and cosmetic surgeon in Slidell, according to a spokesman in the mayor's office.

 Two F-15 fighter jets sent up to intercept the Cessna because it was flying erratically said the pilot was "unresponsive," and the jets stayed with the plane, said Stacey Knott, a spokeswoman for the North American Aerospace Defense Command in Colorado Springs, Colorado.